Feedback About wiseGEEK Login

 Arbitration is often used as a way to settle contract disputes.
 Parties signing a contract often agree to the use of arbitration to decide if a contract has been breached or whether it can be terminated.
 By choosing arbitration to settle disputes, the parties agree not to pursue their complaints in a court of law.
 If arbitration is not chosen, the parties' only recourse is typically adjudication.

-The actual process of arbitration and adjudication is much the same.
+The actual process of arbitration and that of adjudication is much the same.
 Mediation through a arbitration hearing is similar to a court hearing.
 Each party brings evidence and witnesses before the agreed-upon arbiter and makes his or her case.
 The arbiter weighs the evidence and draws a conclusion, either deciding for one of the parties or proposing a unique solution.
 Contracts usually include a clause that the parties agree to comply with the arbiter’s decision, typically the phrase ‘binding arbitration.’

 Adjudication is usually a legal trial, also referred to as court-based litigation.
 Disputing parties appear before an appointed or elected official and plead their respective cases.
 Like the arbiter in arbitration, an adjudicator weighs the evidence and issues a determination in favor of one of the parties.
 One difference between arbitration and adjudication is that the parties in an adjudicated decision are compelled by law to comply.
 If the losing party refuses or is unable to fulfill the mandate of the decision, he or she may be fined or jailed.